MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ## INTRODUCTION
 This project is focused on American's nine largest hubs: DFW, CLT, MIA, PHX, ORD, PHL, LAX, DCA, and JFK.

 The goal is determine the top causes for departure delays and provide a business reccomendation to reduce those delays in accordance with the Airline's future endeavor of enhancing the customer experience on-board.

 There are many types of delays, some controllable, some not.
-Those that are directly controllable by the airline include carrier delays (maintinance issues, catering discrepancies, staffing shortages, etc) and late aircraft arrivals.
-Those delays not directly controllable include weather, ATC, and security issues.
+Those that are not directly controllable by the airline include weather, ATC, and security issues.
+Those that are directly controllable include carrier delays (maintinance issues, catering discrepancies, staffing shortages, etc) and late aircraft arrivals, typically due to carrier delay.
+These are the type of delays that will be primarily focused on.

 ## Dataset
 The dataset for this project was gathered from the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/ontime/departures.aspx) for all AA departure metrics in years 2022-2024.
 Statistics are generated per origin airport.
 Compiled datasets are uploaded to the repository.